copperwater/xNetHack/doc/xnh-changelog-6.0.md

   always creates at least 3 monsters.
 - Add L's Wounds patch, which allows healers to receive messages showing how wounded a monster is, and obtain the same information from farlook.
+- When disarming a shooting trap, its ammo is placed directly into your inventory.

 ### Interface changes